Jade Lovall: Characterisation

 Jade is initially characterised as a "work-shy" student nurse who "plays by her own rules".
 She has a "thrill seeking nature" and is keen to avoid any additional responsibility.
 She dislikes rules and detail and will often "[cut] corners", which makes people perceive her as lazy and avoid working with her.
 However, this persona hides Jade's insecurities: she is not confident in her ability and believes that you cannot fail if you do not "put yourself on the line".
 Leon thought that Jade makes a good nurse and could reach her "full potential" if she tackled her insecurities.
 She also opined that Jade is a flawed "loveable rouge", but explained that her flaws are "very universal and endearing", which make her likeable.

 Jade is a humanist and treats her patients with "compassion".
 She works confidently and does not falter in any situation, even when dealing with bloodied trauma patients.
 Leon felt that she "really cares" about patients and her team.
 The character is portrayed as independent.
 Leon said she was "unapologetically herself".
 She is unafraid to stand up from injustice.
 Jade does not have an ego and is a nonjudgemental and "down to earth" person who makes friends with everyone.
 Harper billed Jade as "chaotic, funny, [bolshie] and vulnerable", while Leon described her as "cheeky", flirtatious and a "party girl".
 The actress is a trained clown and liked to incorporate elements of comedy into the character.
 She noted that Jade is a "relatable" character, and concluded, "she's just an all-round fabulous nurse, friend and ally to have".

-The character is portrayed as an strong, independent young woman.
+The character is portrayed as a strong, independent young woman.
 Leon thought that writers had established a "fun role for a young woman", which she liked as it showcased female voices and stories about women.
 In a feature about "iconic women of soap", Leon said that Jade was "unapologetically herself" and does not let anything stop her.
 She told Sue Haasler from the Metro that Jade is a "chaotic whirlwind of a young woman".
 Reflecting on her own experience as Jade, Leon was pleased that women in soap were given more of a central stage, rather than being secondary to the stories of male characters.

 The character's fictional backstory states that she began living in foster care aged eight and spent her childhood moving between care homes and foster families.
 She then "defied all the odds" by studying at university and becoming a nurse.
 Jade's complicated upbringing caused her to not allow people to get close to her and develop commitment issues.
 In relationships, she enjoys flirting but will quickly end the relationship if things become serious.
 Leon explained that the character has become used to rejection as she grew up, which has made her "resilient".
 The actress felt she could relate to this due to her own experiences with her disability.